Rhoban/onshape-to-robot/README.md

 * `robotName` specifies the robot name.
 * `additionalUrdfFile` specifies a file with xml content that is inserted into the URDF at the end of the file.
   Useful to add things that can't be modelled in onshape, e.g. simulated sensors.
 * `additionalSdfFile` the same but for the SDF output.
-The XML content is added inside the <model> part.
+The XML content is added inside the `<model>` part.
+* `connectWithFixedLinks` when part is not in any joint (orphan), onshape-to-robot tries to merge it with the most relevant part of the robot, first checking for existing mates, and then finally connecting it to the trunk.
+This option defined wether it will be merged or attached to that part with a `fixed` joint.

 Here is an example of configuration: